How to use the documentation system

 Change the language

-To display the help in a different language, click the language button and select the required language.
+To display the documentation in a different language, click the language button and select the required language.

-This button is only available on help systems that have multiple languages available.
-If you cannot see this button, the help is only available in English.
+This button is only available on documentation systems that have multiple languages available.
+If you cannot see this button, the documentation is only available in English.

-To find information in the help system, enter text in the search field in the help header and press Enter or click the search button.
+To find information in the documentation system, enter text in the search field in the page header and press Enter or click the search button.

-You can search from any topic in the help system.
+You can search from any topic in the documentation system.